sirixdb/sirixdb.github.io/docs/jsoniq-api.md

 for $doc in jn:collection('mydocs.col') return $doc
 ```

-or via `jn:doc(xs:string, xs:string, xs:int) as json-item()`, which is almost identical as the version to open XML resources.
-The first parameter is the database to open, the second parameter is the resource, and the last parameter is the optional revision to open.
+or via `jn:doc(xs:string, xs:string, xs:int) as json-item()`, almost identical to the version to open XML resources.
+The first parameter is the database to open, the second is the resource, and the last is the optional revision to open.
 Without the last parameter, SirixDB opens the most recent revision.

 For instance, if we have stored the following very JSON-string as a resource in SirixDB `{"sirix":{"revisionNumber":1}}`, then we'll be able to retrieve the revision number simply via:

 `jn:doc('mycol.jn','mydoc.jn').sirix.revisionNumber`

-This example query shows the `deref`-operator `.` which is used to select object values by their key name.
+This example query shows the `dere-operator `.` used to select object values by their key name.

 We'll save other JSON examples for later.
 First, we want to show how to update XML and JSON resources.